AlexisTM/Simple-Json-PHP/README.md

 Usage
 -------
-To use create your own JSON API, you just need to include the 'include.php' file.
+To use the JSON class, you just need to include the 'json.php' file.

 	include('includes/json.php');

-Then create your PHP Object
+Then create your PHP-Json Object

 	// Set a variable ; var name = {}
 	$Json = new json('var', 'name');